 Bret Ripley, D.O., FACOFP, FPLI

 Welcome to Des Moines University’s College of Osteopathic Medicine.
-We have a long and rich history at the school that dates back over 120 years, as the second oldest osteopathic college in the country.
+We have a long and rich history at the school that dates back over 120 years.
 Our students are some of the most competitive medical students in the country – osteopathic or allopathic.
 The reason for that is simple; quality.
 We focus on a quality medical education, a quality research program, and quality clinical experiences.

 We do this for two reasons.
 First, our students must have quality training in order to be competitive in a world that now has more graduates of medical institutions than there are graduate medical education positions (residencies).
 Second, and perhaps even more important is that we want to feel comfortable that every single graduate is of a caliber that we would want taking care of our own family.
 That second metric is perhaps a little harder to objectify but is one that we take very seriously.